|SIYE Time:13:15 on 13th August 2022|

 Audrey blushed, but I smiled gratefully at her.

-‘There isn’t,’ I agreed.
-The others were laughing and I didn’t want to get into a silly north/south argument, so I hastily changed the subject.
+The others were laughing at us, and I didn’t want to get into a silly north/south argument, so I tried to change the subject.
 ‘How many kids is my Henry meeting?
 Are any of them yours, Audrey?’
 I asked.

 ‘There are…’ Audrey hesitated as she calculated.

 ‘Twelve,’ Hermione interrupted.
 ‘Nine Weasleys and three Potters.
-You’ve already met my two, Rose and Hugo, and so has your daughter, Annie.’
+You’ve already met my two, Rose and Hugo.’

 ‘Mine are Molly and Lucy,’ said Audrey.